 Nevertheless, it's still a major industry by virtue of the volume and variety of 'self-install' CryptoLocker clones aimed at first-time phishers that were built and distributed between 2012 and 2018.
 Ransomware is now in the hands of a far greater number of far less technically savvy criminals.
 Ransomware is sold as an easy-to-use 'off the shelf' attack kit on dark websites.
 Millions of PCs across the globe run an outdated and unpatched version of a popular Windows OS, making small businesses especially vulnerable.

 If you're running a company or corporate IT team, it really depends on how good your strategy for countering it is and how sensible your employees are online as to how much you should (personally) panic.
 If you store sensitive data or have a lot of money flowing through your business, you should be concerned about the active targeting of disruptive, focused ransomware.

 Try to keep your installations and anti-virus/anti-malware programs up to date, discourage employees from installing unauthorised and unverified software, disable administrator privileges where you can, and create regular backups of critical data.
 Old and ‘recycled’ IT assets represent a dangerous back door into your business for ransomware-using criminals.
-To counter this, use an ADISA-certified secure IT asset disposal business to completely shred old laptops, HDDs and server tapes – thus removing personal data and passwords from circulation.
+To counter this, use a secure IT asset disposal business to completely shred old laptops, HDDs and server tapes – thus removing personal data and passwords from circulation.

 For help and advice regarding ransomware, contact Absolute IT today.